 During 2020, we and many of our clients have changed the way that we live and the way that we do business.
 Face-to-face meetings, business travel and the idea of “going to work”; all these are things which have been greatly impacted by the pandemic.

 These changes happened at great speed in the spring as the country went into lockdown.
 Since then, many people have had time to take stock of the changes, to think about what comes next and to make sure that they give themselves, their families and their businesses every chance to flourish as the country emerges from the pandemic.

 To help with the transition, Druces is launching Druces Future; a new hub on our website.
 We will host future updates relevant to the pandemic there and we are also using Druces Future to launch a new service aimed at those businesses, large and small, who are facing up to all the challenges of operating online in 2020.

 In line with Government guidance, most Druces’ lawyers are working remotely and the Salisbury House office remains closed to visitors.
 We are, however, maintaining key staff coverage in the office and, following a risk assessment (see below), we are planning the next phase of our return to the office during the autumn.

 Wherever possible we continue to encourage the use of electronic correspondence and documents (in preference to hard copy, paper alternatives) as there is a risk of delay in the receipt of the post and Document Exchange deliveries.
 Please contact us before arranging any courier delivery to Salisbury House.

 We also continue to ask that payments are made by bank transfer in preference to cheque.
 Please be sure to verify our bank details before sending any funds electronically.

-Our risk assessment, in preparation for the phased reopening of our Salisbury House office, can be accessed on this link:
+Our risk assessment, in preparation for the phased reopening of our Salisbury House office, can be accessed on our Legal Notices page.